cfabiolongo/QuLIO-XR/README.md

 *Who*-questions, in copular or transitive form, will be translated into SPARQL queries beginning with the construct *SELECT*, by returning as response either
 *something* or *blank* (corresponding to *unknown* in the open-world assumption).
 For instance:

-* **Copular**: similarly for Polar/Copular, *Who*-questions will be translated into SPARQL queries (beginning with the *WHERE* construct) whom search for all membership destinations for a noun.
+* **Copular**: similarly for Polar/Copular, *Who*-questions will be translated into SPARQL queries, searching for all membership destinations for a noun.
 For instance:

 ```sh
 eShell: main >+QUERY("Who is Colonel West?")
 ```

-* **Transitive**: such *Who*-questions will be translated into SPARQL queries (beginning with the *WHERE* construct) whom search for subject destinations for a noun.
+* **Transitive**: such *Who*-questions will be translated into SPARQL queries, searching for all subject destinations for a noun.
 For instance:

 ```sh
 eShell: main >+QUERY("Who joins the group?")